ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Property Classification {#transport-props-classes}
 \[TODO: This section is mostly obsolete due to our consensus on how to structure properties -- double-check whether text needs to be moved and delete this section afterwards]

-Transport Properties are classified by the the objects that are

 ### Selection Properties {#selection-props}